-Many people don’t realize that they are hyperventilating.
-This exercise helps you to reset a normal rhythm of breathing.
+Many people don’t realize that they’re hyperventilating.
+This exercise helps you to reset to a typical breathing rhythm.

 - Take deep, methodical breaths in and out, counting to 4 with each inhale — through your mouth or nose — and each exhale, which should be through your nose.

 - Focus on your abdomen rising and falling, and listen for your breath sounds to come from your stomach.

 This relaxing method is helpful for reducing the habits of yawning and sighing.

 During box breathing, you want to focus intently on the oxygen you bring in and push out:

 - Sit with your back straight, breathe in, and then try to push all the air out of your lungs as you exhale.

 - Inhale slowly through your nose and count to 4 in your head, filling your lungs with more air with each number.

 - Hold your breath and count to 4 in your head.